r-dube/pickingflowers/lithuania.md

 # Communication products in Lithuania
+For several years, Telecom service providers have used Huawei equipment in their networks.
+However, in 2019, the Lithuanian government implicated China in espionage operations in Lithuania.
+Further, the Lithuanian government accused Huawei of assisting China's espionage.
+Subsequently, Lithuania banned Huawei from 5G networks in Lithuania and asked its citizens to refrain from using Huawei phones.

+## 4G network

+## Huawei banned from 5G infrastructure

+## Government asks citizens to stop using Huawei mobile phones

+## Huawei's defense is not credible

 ## References and notes
 \[\]: Four European countries have only Chinese gear in 4G networks, researcher says.
 Reuters.
 June 30, 2020.